Easy Almond Cookies

 Can I make these almond cookies gluten-free?

 Yes.
-You can easily turn these cookies into gluten-free almond cookies by using 1/3 cup of oat flour instead of 1/4 of all purpose-flour.
+You can easily turn these cookies into gluten-free almond cookies by using 1/3 cup of oat flour instead of 1/4 cup of all-purpose flour.

 Can I freeze them?